ceciliaferrando/academic-kickstart/content/authors/admin/_index.md

 Before starting my PhD, I obtained a MS in Computational Design at Carnegie Mellon University, where I was supported by the Fulbright Scholarship.
 Upon graduating from Carnegie Mellon, I worked as a Machine Learning Software Engineer at Cadence, Pittsburgh.

-Besides research and classes, I serve as Social Co-Chair for the UMass CS Women Group.
+Besides research and courses, I serve as Social Co-Chair for the UMass CS Women Group.